leimurillo/Mol_Phyl_2021/Tutorials/4.MaximumLikelihood/Readme.md

 <p align="center"><img src="https://github.com/leimurillo/Mol_Phyl_2021/blob/main/Tutorials/4.MaximumLikelihood/IQTREEc.png" alt="IQTREEc" width="600"></p>

 The tree is rooted by default on the first taxon in your dataset or on the longest branch in the dataset.
-In our case we should reroot the tree on the branch leading to *Asterocampa* (which is our outgroup).
-In FigTree, click on the branch leading to *Asterocampa* to select it, and then click on the "Reroot" button in FigTree.
+In our case we should reroot the tree on the branch leading to *Hyaena and mongooses* (which is our outgroup).
+In FigTree, click on the branch leading to *Hyaena and mongooses* to select it, and then click on the "Reroot" button in FigTree.